Pham Chi Dung

 Dung was arrested under a similar anti-state accusation in 2012, and was released after six months without being tried, according to a statement by the International Federation of Human Rights.
 He has faced frequent harassment by authorities and was banned from traveling abroad in 2014, the statement said.

-Bui Thi Hong Loan, Dung’s wife, told CPJ via messaging app that Dung had started a hunger strike in June 2022 that was still ongoing as of November, to protest prison officials’ refusal to give prisoners medicine and dental treatment.
-His hunger strike limits his food intake to rice gruel.
+Bui Thi Hong Loan, Dung’s wife, told CPJ via messaging app that Dung had started a hunger strike in June 2022 to protest prison officials’ refusal to give prisoners medicine and dental treatment.
+His hunger strike limited his food intake to rice gruel.
+An IJAVN representative, who communicated with CPJ by email and requested anonymity for security reasons, also said the strike was ongoing in December 2023.

-Dung was being held at An Phuoc detention center, in Binh Duong province, as of November 2022, his wife said.
-Vietnam’s Ministry of Public Security, which oversees the country’s police forces and prison system, did not respond to CPJ’s emailed request for comment on Dung’s status and health in detention in late 2022.
+Vietnam’s Ministry of Public Security, which oversees the country’s police forces and prison system, did not respond to CPJ’s October 2023 emailed request for comment on Dung’s status and health in detention.